sntdiv/ATS-TAO/README.md

 2. Run the scrpit:  (./TAO_Centos7_Install.sh)
 3. Provide input where needed
     -- new username / password
-    -- SQL setup (no root password set, so press <Enter> when asked.
-Setup new root user and password.
+    -- SQL setup (no root password set, so press Enter when asked.
+Setup new SQL root user and password.
 You will need this for TAO config.
 4. Reboot and browse to the http://<servername>/tao/install directory and configure the TAO settings.
 5. Profit!